Gustavo1803/Gustavo1803.github.io/_pages/about.md

 ---
 permalink: /
-title: "Food, Transportation, and Market Dynamics: Research and Professional Insights"
+title: "Supply Chain, Transportation, and Market Dynamics: Research and Professional Insights"
 author_profile: true
 redirect_from:
   - /about/